-The Institute of Sport Poland (ISP), hosted the first Para Coach multiplier event in Warsaw.
+The Institute of Sport Poland (ISP), hosted the first Para Coach multiplier event during May 2019 in Warsaw.
 Coaches, coach developers and academics across the European Union met to share knowledge and experiences about working across the Paralympic and disability sport context.

 Tabo Huntley (Senior Lecturer, Liverpool John Moores University) project director for Para coach started the event by introducing the Erasmus Plus funded Para Coach project.
 This was followed by presentations based on data generated through the Work Force Audit and Best Practice Case Studies.
 Delegates were then asked to reflect on the presentations through an interactive workshop facilitated by the Para coach team.